Regulate. Relate. Reason.

 Emotional dysregulation.
 It’s a big phrase with a very real impact—especially in parenting, relationships, and even leadership.
 When someone is dysregulated, it means their brain has flipped into a stress response.
 They’re not thinking clearly, not responding rationally, and no amount of logic will pull them back in that moment.

 We’ve all seen it.
 Someone is overwhelmed, reactive, spiraling.
 Maybe it’s a child melting down in the park.
 Maybe it’s a coworker slamming a door.
 Maybe it’s you—snapping at your partner or crying behind the wheel.
+Maybe it’s me, lying awake at night because my thoughts won’t settle.
 These aren’t rare moments.
 They’re human moments.

-But if we want real connection—even in the hard stuff—we have to respond with intention.
+But if we want real connection—even in the hard moments—we have to respond with intention.
 And that starts with three deceptively simple steps: Regulate.
 Relate.
 Reason.

 What Emotional Dysregulation Looks Like